Lex45x/ops-bro/docs/METRICS.md

 * `event_name` contains name of event that has been extracted.

 ### events_without_dispatcher
-`events_without_dispatcher` contains amount of events has been extracted so far via specific listener but not event dispatcher has been found.
+`events_without_dispatcher` contains amount of events has been extracted so far via specific listener but no event dispatcher has been found.
 Expected: to be zero for the whole application lifetime.
 Values greater then zero is a misconfiguration signal.
 Labels:
 * `listener_name` contains name of listener that extracts event.